Bea Arthur: Death and legacy

-Arthur was a heavy smoker and died from cancer complications at her home in Los Angeles on April 25, 2009, aged 86.
+Arthur was a heavy smoker and died from lung cancer complications at her home in Los Angeles on April 25, 2009, aged 86.
 She was cremated and her ashes were scattered at sea.

 On April 28, 2009, the Broadway community paid tribute to Arthur by dimming the marquees of New York City's Broadway theater district in her memory for one minute at 8:00 p.m.
 On September 16, 2009, a public tribute to Arthur was held at the Majestic Theatre in Manhattan, where friends and colleagues including Angela Lansbury, Norman Lear, Rosie O'Donnell and Rue McClanahan paid tribute to the actress.

 Arthur's surviving co-stars from The Golden Girls, McClanahan and White, commented on her death via telephone on an April 27 episode of Larry King Live.
 On the Today Show by phone, McClanahan said she and Arthur got along together "like cream."
 White said, "I knew it would hurt, I just didn't know it would hurt this much."

 Longtime friends Adrienne Barbeau (with whom she had worked on Maude) and Angela Lansbury (with whom she had worked in Mame) reflected on her death.
 Barbeau said, "We've lost a unique, incredible talent.
 No one could deliver a line or hold a take like Bea and no one was more generous or giving to her fellow performers."
 Lansbury said, "She became and has remained my bosom buddy [...]
 I am deeply saddened by her passing, but also relieved that she is released from the pain."

 Arthur bequeathed $300,000 to the Ali Forney Center, a New York City organization that provides housing for homeless LGBTQ+ youths.
 The center was heavily damaged in October 2012 by Hurricane Sandy, but has since been restored and re-opened.
-The Bea Arthur Residence, which opened in 2017, is an 18-bed residence in Manhattan for homeless LGBT youth operated by the Ali Forney Center.
+The Bea Arthur Residence, which opened in 2017, is an 18-bed residence in Manhattan for homeless LGBTQ youth operated by the Ali Forney Center.